segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ## FAQ

-### What AWS Data Lake features are not supported in the Azure Data Lakes public beta?
+### What are some limitations of the Azure Data Lakes public beta?
-The following capabilities are supported by Segment Data Lakes but not by the Azure Data Lakes public beta:
+The following capabilities are not supported during the Azure Data Lakes public beta:
   - EU region support
   - Deduplication
   - Sync History and Sync Health in Segment app